 We all know that one of the major and primary identification documents here in our country is the driver’s license.
 As a matter of fact, having this ID would immediately alert people that you are the person you’re claiming to be.
-The reason for this would be because of the process on how to get one.
-Before getting the non-professional driver’s license, you would first need to get the student’s permit.
+The reason for this would be the process of how to get one.
+Before getting a non-professional driver’s license, you would first need to get a student’s permit.
 In this article, you will know how you can apply for the LTO student’s permit this year.

-- The applicant should be at least seventeen (17) years old
+- The applicant should be at least sixteen (16) years old for Filipino Citizens

 - Must be both physically and mentally fit to operate a motor vehicle

-If the applicant is a foreigner, the applicant must be at least eighteen (18) years old.
-To add to that, he/she needs to be here in the Philippines at least one (1) year from the date of the application.
+If the applicant is a foreigner, the applicant must be at least eighteen (18) years old and must have been in the Philippines for at least one (1) month and proof of stay for at least six (6) months.

 Student’s permit license documentary requirements